 Have you ever opened up a piece of marketing material where the description field comes first?
 It can be really hard to keep track of which images refer to each product.
 Before long, the format does become incredibly confusing.
 Though it seems strange, our brains have been trained to understand that images should always come first in visual content.
 So, it’s best to keep it that way.

 Staying repetitive with this format throughout your catalogue is also a great way to avoid confusion.
-But, it can also cause your customer’s interest to fizzle down much quicker.
-I find the best balance is to keep about 80% of the catalogue consistent and to use feature pages, page breaks and larger images now and then to keep their interest during their entire engagement.
+But, it can also cause your customer’s interest to fizzle out much quicker.
+We find the best balance is to keep about 80% of the catalogue consistent and to use feature pages, page breaks and larger images now and then to keep their interest during their entire engagement.

 ✨ The image quality matters